Michigan beats Texas Tech 5-3 in its 1st CWS game since 1984

 UP NEXT

-Michigan, a No. 3 regional seed and one of the last four teams awarded at-large bids for the 64-team NCAA Tournament, plays a Bracket 1 winners’ game Monday night against the winner of the Saturday night game between Florida State and Arkansas.
+Michigan plays a Bracket 1 winners’ game Monday night against Florida State, which beat Arkansas 1-0.

-Texas Tech meets the Florida State-Arkansas loser on Monday afternoon.
+Texas Tech meets Arkansas on Monday afternoon.